-HB 1343 entangles church and state
+HB 453 creates an entanglement of church and state

-Finally, in nearly any imaginable form, this bill diverts general funds to private schools, the primary beneficiaries of which are religious schools with religious curriculum, entangling the state in promoting religious education.
+In nearly any imaginable form, this bill diverts general funds to private schools, the primary beneficiaries of which are religious schools with religious curriculum, entangling the state in promoting religious education.
 Several schools that receive textbook funds from the State - that now would be eligible for further funding under this bill - use fundamentalist Christian Protestant religious textbooks that state that traditional African religions are "false religious beliefs", call Islam a "false religion", insult Roman Catholicism and call the early Roman Church a "monstrous distortion of Biblical Christianity", and call Hindus "evil" and "pagans."

 Furthermore, the student assistance organizations themselves are largely religious.
-A quick skim of other states with tax credit programs reveals a large number of religious organizations acting as these assistance organizations - and thus themselves receiving http://www.rethinkingschools.org/special reports/voucher report/v into162.shtml monies under this type of arrangement.
+A quick skim of other states with tax credit programs reveals a large number of religious organizations acting as these assistance organizations - and thus themselves receiving monies under this type of arrangement.